Subha22jit/OOP-classes/notes/JCF.md

 Vectors are Synchronized, but ArrayList is not.
 If multiple threads access ArrayList concurrently, then we must synchronize the block.
 Performance of ArrayList is better than Vector.

+#### LinkedList:

+- accessing an element in ArrayList is faster compared to LinkedList
+- insertion or deletion of elements in LinkedList is faster compared to ArrayList, except the last element.

+Features of LinkedList:

+- LinkedList implements List, Deque and Queue interface
+- as LinkedList implements Deque so, add, get, remove operation can be performed from rear and front ends.

+#### HashSet:

+- Order of the elements in HashSet depends on the internal hash function.
+- HashSet class is backed by Hashtable which offers constant time performance for the basic operations add, remove, etc.
+- HashSet has 3 types of constructors.

+Load Factor is a measure of how full the hash set is allowed to get before it's capacity automatically increases.